pulumi/terraform-provider-azurerm/website/docs/r/cosmosdb_gremlin_graph.html.markdown

 * `partition_key_path` - (Optional) Define a partition key.
 Changing this forces a new resource to be created.

 * `throughput` - (Optional) The throughput of the Gremlin database (RU/s).
 Must be set in increments of `100`.
 The minimum value is `400`.
-This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.
+This must be set upon database creation otherwise it cannot be updated without a manual resource destroy-apply.

 * `index_policy` - (Required) The configuration of the indexing policy.
 One or more `index_policy` blocks as defined below.
 Changing this forces a new resource to be created.